youdie323323/intercepting-canvas/README.md

 5. The pseudo code will be displayed in your console.

-**Of course, turn this off when you're not using the script.
+**Of course, turn this script off when you're not using the script.
 It'll slow down games that use the Canvas 2D API a lot (since it records all operations).**

 ## Example Usage